Customers frequently ask us whether it makes sense to implement ECCO2 Building Intelligence in buildings that are new or renovated.

 And here is the result :

-There is no better investment than deploying ECCO2 Building Intelligence on new constructions and renovated buildings.
+CONCLUSION: There is no wiser investment than deploying ECCO2 Building Intelligence on new or newly renovated buildings.